chris-groves/CV/README.md

 **National Probation Service** || *Business Support Manager* || March 2013 to September 2014

-- Influential in the development of a new specialist team for gand related offending
+- Influential in the development of a new specialist team for gang related offending
 - Crucial role in strategy and operation by providing data analysis and business support
 - Nurtured relationships with critical partners such as the Metropolitan Police and the London Mayor's Office for Policing and Crime